 - Preparing a public-facing report of our findings, when this is consistent with the organization’s objectives

 Leveraging in-house resources allows us to keep elements of each investigation centrally organized, providing security, independence and confidentiality to the investigative process.
-For example, Ropes & Gray has a dedicated e-discovery team consisting of e-discovery counsel, three discovery attorneys, and over 20 litigation technology professionals.
-Our team focuses its practice on the wide spectrum of e-discovery concerns, from information management to production of data.
+For example, Ropes & Gray has a dedicated advanced e-discovery and A.I. strategies team offering leadership that has been ranked as the best by Chambers and The Legal 500, as well as multilingual discovery attorneys and a team of litigation technology professionals.
+The practice has mastered the application of machine learning in document review and is ideally positioned to help clients navigate this and the many other aspects of e-discovery critical to sensitive investigations.
 We also have long-standing partnerships with other, trusted service providers, such as forensic psychiatrists and private investigators, for situations in which those resources are integral to the investigative process.